andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 # MDX route modules
 ```

+So why don't we stop here?
+MDX route modules are a great starting point but they aren't as flexibile.
+MDX is very convinient to work with but personally, I like to separate content from code.
+Instead of importing React components into my content (MDX), I rather render my Markdown inside components.
+It's also worth mentioning that if you want to maintain hundreds of Markdown files, then you will likely run into [scalability issues](https://remix.run/docs/en/v1/guides/mdx#:~:text=Clearly%20this%20is,MDX%20Bundler.) when using MDX route modules.

 ## Reading Markdown files from fs

 A custom setup that separates data and display allows for more flexibility.
 We can read our Markdown content from the filesystem, parse the frontmatter, and then render the Markdown content inside our application.